informalsystems/hermes/guide/src/documentation/rest-api.md

 ### GET `/chain/:id`

-This endpoint returns the configuration of the chain with the given identifier, where `:id` stands for the identififer.
+This endpoint returns the configuration of the chain with the given identifier, where `:id` stands for the identifier.

 **Example**